-This is a collection of academic sources on Jane Austen.
-The websites housed under this category encompass digital editions of Austen’s texts, collections of online journals, lists of resources, and guides on to how to teach Austen.
+These websites are a collection of academic sources on Jane Austen.
+They encompass digital editions of Austen’s texts, collections of online journals, lists of resources, and guides on to how to teach Austen.
 While some of these websites are primarily profiles of Austen, others serve as examples of how university classrooms are engaging with Austen and her works.
 These sources would be helpful in informing classroom interactions with Austen and her works, in particular showing students that Austen’s legacy can extend beyond the classroom.

 Overview: “Annotating Austen” is an ongoing digital humanities project that aims to create multi-media annotated electronic editions of Jane Austen’s six published novels.